liamti5/European-Inflation-Dynamics-UZH/README.md

 This is the GitHub Repository for the course Digital Tools for Finance at the University of Zurich.
 We are analysing European Inflation Dynamics to see if latitude/longitude can explain european differences in inflation dynamics.

+## Processing external data

+In order to create the processed data necessary to run the final report, please run the bellow command:

+`make data`

+This will download all requirements for this project and save the processed data to the `data/processed/` folder.

 ## Compiling .tex files

 Pull the latest texlive image:

 `docker pull texlive/texlive:latest`